-- The Client Authentication must be set to None - The Allowed Grant Types must be set to Implicit - The Redirect URIs must include https://<PA Admin Host>:<PA Admin Port>/\ - The OpenID Connect Policy should be set to a policy that uses issuance criteria to restrict access based on some additional criteria. - Warning: If the selected OpenID Connect Policy does not use issuance criteria to limit which users can be granted an access token, ALL users in the associated identity store configured in PingFederate will be able to authenticate to the PingAccess Admin console and make changes.
-See Identifying Issuance Criteria for Policy Mapping in the PingAccess Administrator's Manual. - 2.
-Select a defined Authentication Requirements list, if your environment requires it. - 3.
-Select Enabled to activate SSO Authentication. - 4.
-Click SAVE when you finish.
+- The Client Authentication must be set to None - The Allowed Grant Types must be set to Implicit - The Redirect URIs must include https://<PA Admin Host>:<PA Admin Port>/\ - If you are not using administrative roles in PingAccess, the OpenID Connect Policy should be set to a policy that uses issuance criteria to restrict access based on some additional criteria. - Warning: If the selected OpenID Connect Policy does not use issuance criteria to limit which users can be granted an access token, ALL users in the associated identity store configured in PingFederate will be able to authenticate to the PingAccess Admin console and make changes.
+See Identifying Issuance Criteria for Policy Mapping in the PingAccess Administrator's Manual. - If you are configuring administrative roles to enable the PingAccess auditor role, the issuance criteria defined in PingFederate should be defined to allow either an administrator or an auditor to be issued an access token.
+The attribute contract defined in the OpenID Connect Policy must include the additional attribute data that will be used to define the user's role in PingAccess. - 4.
+Select a defined Authentication Requirements list, if your environment requires it. - 5.
+If you are using administrator/auditor roles, perform the following steps: - a) Select Enable Roles to enable roles - b) Click Add Required Attribute to define a new attribute that is required for Administrator access - Note: More than one attribute may be defined here; if more than one is defined, all attribute values must match in order to grant access for the role. - c) Enter the attribute name returned in the access token and the attribute value that defines the user as an administrator - Note: The attribute name used here is defined in PingFederate under OAuth Settings > OpenID Connect Policy Management > Your\Policy > Attribute Contact as an extension to the contract.
+The value to use depends on the configuration of the Contract Fulfillment tab for the policy.